P3RPL3XP/Autobots/README.md

-This is a simple landing page created with html, css & javascript
+#Autobots is a simple landing page created with html, css & javascript.